 In November 2016, Detroiters voted on two different proposals for community benefit ordinances in the city (named "Proposal A" and "Proposal B").
 These ordinances required a real estate developer to incorporate community wishes, albeit in different ways, into eligible projects.

 "Proposal B" won and has been implemented with several large-scale real estate projects across Detroit already.
 More information about these projects their respective community benefit plans can be found on the City of Detroit's CBO project page here.

-D4 and other partners have been monitoring how the CBO is being implemented and we expect some legislative modification to the CBO in 2019.
+D4 and other partners have been monitoring how the CBO is being implemented and we expect some legislative modification to the CBO in the future.
 In an effort to assist the upcoming civic discourse, D4 is providing the following resources below.